-2. Candidates will be invited to perform in the Master Class Series which will take place on Friday January 25, Saturday January 26 and Sunday January 27, 2019 at the Church of the Redeemer, 162 Bloor Street West, Toronto.
-Round One of master classes with David Bowser will take place over two days on Friday between 6:00 pm and 9:30 pm and on Saturday between 1:00 pm and 9:30 pm.
+- Candidates will be invited to perform in the Competition which will take place on Friday January 26, Saturday January 27 and Sunday January 28, 2024, at Church of the Redeemer, 162 Bloor Street West, Toronto.
+Round One of master classes with David Bowser will take place over two days on Friday between 6:00 pm and 9:30 pm and on Saturday between 12:00 pm and 9:30 pm.
 Round Two of master classes with Nathalie Paulin will take place on Sunday between 2:00 pm and 5:00 pm.

-4. The names of the singers selected for scholarships and concert performance will be announced and posted on the Mozart Project website on or before Wednesday January 30, 2019.
+- The names of the singers selected for scholarship awards and concert performance will be announced and posted on the Mozart Project website on or before Wednesday January 31, 2024.

-5. The scholarship recipients will perform as soloists in Mozart’s Requiem in concert with the Toronto Mozart Players and the Pax Christi Chamber Choir on Sunday, April 28 2019 at 2:00 pm at Church of the Redeemer, 162 Bloor Street West, Toronto.
+- The scholarship recipients will perform as soloists in concert with the Toronto Mozart Players on Saturday, April 20, 2024, at 2:00 pm at Church of the Redeemer, 162 Bloor Street West, Toronto.

 Piano rehearsal, Church of the Redeemer

 Thursday April 18, 2024, 12:00 pm to 4:00 pm

 Friday April 19, 2024, 12:00 am to 4:00 pm